 Thinking of improving your marketing?
-Now that another year has past and the holiday season is over once again, here’s our New Year Marketing Checklist to help you improve this year’s marketing plan.
+Another year has past and the holiday season is over once again, so here’s a New Year Marketing Checklist to help improve marketing your business or nonprofit organization this year.

 - Clearly define your marketing goals and objectives.
 State what you want to achieve in the short-term and long-term using the SMART method (Specific, Measurable, Achievable, Results-Focused and Timely).

 - Build and track your marketing budget.
 Know what you’re spending and calculate return on investment.
 Even postage costs to mail flyers are part of your marketing budget.

 - Learn from failures and build on successes.
 Analyze what did and didn’t work.
 Even small changes turn failures into successes.
 Gather client feedback to know what they respond to and why.

 - Plan to measure; measure to plan.
 Create a marketing calendar to cross-reference initiatives.
 Know when you need to get what done to help reach milestones more effectively!